abhiips07/My-Quick-Rev-Notes/SQL/README.md

 SELECT * FROM Customers WHERE City LIKE 's%';
 SELECT * FROM Customers WHERE City IN ('Paris','London');
 ```
+:exclamation: A `NOT IN` query will not return any rows if any `NULL`s exists in the list of `NOT IN` values.

 ### ORDER BY
 The `ORDER BY` keyword sorts the records in ascending order by default.
 To sort the records in descending order, use the `DESC` keyword.